-Having quality equipment is definitely one of the traits that make a good transport company good.
-In addition, it is not only important for the company's reputation, but also for OTR transport.
-To continue, finding the best truck supplies isn't that difficult.
+Having quality equipment is essential for any successful transport company.
+It's not only important for the company's reputation, but also for OTR transport.
+Finding the best truck supplies isn't difficult either.
 The most important step to being a successful owner-operator is to support the right niche market.